 Most repair kit packaging will list what kinds, designs, and sizes of toilets they can be used on.
 Be sure to purchase a kit that matches your toilet.

 - Screwdriver (if needed)

 - Flush valve repair kit that fits your toilet

 The first step in the toilet repair is to turn off the water supply to the tank.
 This is done by closing the shut-off valve, usually located between the water supply pipe and the flexible supply tube that leads to the toilet's fill valve on the bottom left side of the tank.
 Turn the handle on the valve fully clockwise to shut off the water.
 If your toilet does not have a fixture shut-off valve, you will need to shut off the water supply at the main shutoff valve for the home.

-Remove Old Drain Valve Flapper or Ball Assembly
+Remove the Old Flapper or Tank Ball Assembly

 Once the water supply is turned off, flush the toilet to drain the tank of most of the water.